What Is Bond Finance in an Offer to Purchase?

 Can the sale proceed if the bank approves a lower bond amount than recorded in the OTP?

 No. A bond approval for a lower amount than stated in the OTP does not fulfil the suspensive condition, even if the shortfall is small.
 The OTP records a specific amount that must be approved within a stated period.
 Approval on different terms leaves the suspensive condition unmet.
 The agreement is paused rather than progressing automatically.
 This does not mean the sale must fall away immediately.
 The parties have options: the buyer may contribute additional funds to bridge the shortfall, the purchase price may be renegotiated, or the bond condition may be formally amended by written agreement.
-What matters is that any adjustment is documented and signed before the original deadline passes.
+What counts is that any adjustment is documented and signed before the original deadline passes.
 Informal understanding between the parties does not move the agreement forward.
 Only written alignment between what the lender approved and what the OTP records allows the sale to continue with legal certainty.
+If none of those options is agreed in writing before the deadline, the condition simply remains unmet and the OTP lapses, returning both parties to where they started.

 How long does bond approval typically take from the time the OTP is signed?